 Should you get a Dachshund?

 Dachshunds are a breed of dog that are known for their long body and short legs.
-They are considered a toy breed, and they come in a variety of colors and coat patterns.
+They come in 3 different sizes, in a variety of colors and coat patterns.
 Dachshunds were originally bred to hunt badgers, and they are still used as hunting dogs today.

 According to FCI breed standard-coat colors are: